wp-plugins/imagemapper/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create interactive and visual image maps with a visual editor.
-Based on the ImageMapster jQuery plugin.

 == Description ==

-Create interactive and visual image maps with a visual editor!
+ImageMapper is a WordPress plugin designed to add interactivity in images in posts.
+The plugin was originally designed for web comics, but with its good customization options it can be used for adding interactivity to any kind of images.

+Redirecting user to a different page when clicking certain character in a web comic?
+Displaying a person's name and home page link in a group photo when mouse is hovering over them?
+Showing additional info and notes in a large graphs?
+Possible.

 Based on the ImageMapster jQuery plugin.

-Instructions:
-- Create new Image map, select an image to upload and update post
-- The image should be displayed in the post form after refreshing.
-- To add new areas to the image, start creating the path simply by clicking the image.
-When the path looks good press Add area.
-- The new area will be added in the Areas list and it will shown in the image as well.
-- To edit the content of the new area, click the area in the Areas list.
-It will redirect you to the editing form of the image map area.
-- Create a new post and open Insert/Upload media window.
-Select the image map tab and click the imagemap to insert it into the post.
+[Imagemapster homepage][WordPress](http://www.outsharked.com/imagemapster/).
+The map of Finland in the banner image is provided by National Land Survey of Finland.

 == Installation ==

 1. Upload imagemapper folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress

-3. Optional: Create single_imgmap.php template file in your theme directory and place `<?php do_action('imgmapper_frontend_image', $post_id); ?>` in it.
+How to create a new Image map:
+1. Choose Image maps from the left of Wordpress admin panel and create a new image map.
+1. Choose the image file and save the post to upload it.
+1. To add new areas to the image, start creating the path by clicking the image.
+When the path looks good press Add area.
+The area will appear in the area list on the image map editing page.
+1. You can edit the content of the area by clicking Edit page from the area list.

+How to insert image map to a post:
+1. Adding image map to the post is simple.
+After you have created the image map, go to the post page.
+1. Click Add Media (or Insert/Upload media) and choose Image map tab.
+1. Click the image map you want to insert into the post.

 == Changelog ==

+= 1.1 =
+* Popup windows can now be closed by clicking outside the window.
+* Admins can now choose if they want to show all the image map areas for a short time when user moves the mouse on the image (for the first time or always).
+This helps users to realize that they can get additional information about the image by searching for highlights.
+* Minor bug fixes.

 = 1.0 =
 * Fixed a bug with scandinavian letters in tooltips.